leol-223/eval-bias-data-retriever/README.md

 # Evaluation Bias Data Retriever
 This project extracts and aggregates public course evaluation data from a university's website into a comprehensive CSV file.

 This script and data it produced is part of a research project investigating biases in student feedback.
-The resulting dataset helped reveal trends in student feedback and responses to surveys.
+The resulting dataset helped reveal trends in student feedback and responses to surveys over time.

 ### Implementation Details

 The script is designed to retrieve a high amount of data (thousands of entries) without spamming requests.
-This means it runs over a long period of time, with only minimal need for human intervention.
+It runs over a long period of time, with only minimal need for human intervention.

 *   **Extraction:** Automatic extraction of data from webpages, using Selenium and BeautifulSoup.
 *   **Testing:** Uses basic tests to determine the quality of the data.